NFL Week 4 picks, odds, score predictions: Browns shock Lions in huge upset, undefeated Eagles finally lose

-NFL Week 4 picks and score predictions: Browns shock Lions in huge upset, undefeated Eagles finally lose
+NFL Week 4 picks and score predictions: Browns upset Lions, Bucs top Eagles and more best bets

-If Week 4 of the NFL season goes anything like Week 3, I might have to take a six-week vacation to recover, because I'm not sure I can handle anymore craziness.
-What we saw in Week 3 was easily one of the wildest weekends of football that the NFL has ever produced.
+Week 3 of the NFL season certainly did not disappoint, so Week 4 has a lot of pressure to top or even match that level of craziness.
+I may need a vacation to cover if we get anything like what we saw last week, which was easily one of the wildest weekends the NFL has ever seen.

-For one, there were so many blocked field goals that I actually lost track of how many there were.
-You know things have gotten out of hand when you lose track of how many blocked field goals there were.
-And then there's the Bengals, who somehow lost three fumbles in a span of four offensive snaps against the Vikings, which sounds like a stat I made up, but I promise you I did not.
-And then we had the Browns.
-If there's one team in the NFL that almost always finds a painful new way to lose, it's the Browns, but in Week 3, they actually won.
-Against the Packers.
-After trailing by 10 points with four minutes left.
-It was the most un-Browns like win that I have ever seen from the Browns and it was so impressive that I might actually be on the Browns bandwagon now.
+There were so many blocked field goals that it was hard to keep track.
+You know things are wild when that's the case.
+And speaking of wild, the Bengals had one of the worst showings of the weekend, losing three fumbles in a span of four offensive snaps against the Vikings while giving up a pair of defensive touchdowns.
+And how about those Browns?
+Cleveland always seems to find a way to lose in heartbreaking fashion, but against the Packers, who looked like world beaters across the first two weeks of the season, the Browns actually found a way to pull off a big win, erasing a 10-point deficit with four minutes left.
+It was the most un-Browns-like win I can remember seeing from this franchise.
+It was so impressive I may need to consider hopping on the Browns bandwagon.

-Bet NFL Week 4 games at DraftKings, where new users get $200 in bonus bets.
+Bet NFL Week 4 games at DraftKings, where new users get $200 in bonus bets and over $200 off NFL Sunday Ticket.
 Click here to get started:

-As wild as Week 3 was, things could actually get even crazier in Week 4, at least if my picks are any indication.
-There are 16 games this week and I'm taking the underdog to win in SIX of them.
-Is the week of the underdog upon us or am I going to look like a total fool after Week 4?
-Let's get to the picks and find out.
+Week 3 was crazy, and looking at the Week 4 schedule, Sunday could be even crazier, especially if my picks are any indication.
+There are 15 games remaining between Sunday and Monday, and I'm taking six underdogs straight up.
+Is Week 4 the week of the underdog, or am I going to look like a fool once the final Monday games conclude?
+Let's look through my picks to find out.

 NFL Week 4 picks